-In the 'Enter if' field, press 'Choose your audience' and apply filters to your contacts list.
+In the 'Enter if' field, press 'Filter contacts' and apply filters to your contacts list.
 Your contacts will enter the workflow once they match the filter that you set.

 For example, set the filter to an opportunity stage.
 Contacts will enter the workflow when the account they're a part of has an opportunity that moves to that stage.